Las Vegas To Grand Canyon National Park Tours

 Itineraries are approximate and subject to change due to unexpected circumstances, including traffic, weather, or illness.
 This is just a quick look at a typical itinerary based on our standard daily tours.

-During the trip, you will also stop briefly in Seligman, Arizona, which is on the historic Route 66.
+During the trip, you will stop briefly at the Grand Canyon Caverns, which is just off historic Route 66.
 This is where you will be picking up lunch for the day.
-It is also a time to get off the bus, stretch out, and take some photos of the Route 66 memorabilia.
+It is also a time to get off the bus, stretch out, and take an option add-on Grand Canyon Caverns tour.

 After that, the tour completes the drive to Grand Canyon National Park.
 There, you get to visit for 3 hours.
 Your lunch is included in your trip to the Grand Canyon so you will not have to buy food there.
 If you want to however, there are plenty of great restaurants and quick stops with food available.